A dwelling in a green area having a 7 star NatHERS rating

 Also, DTS compliance is fast (we can do it in a single day), low cost, and simple.
 The disadvantage is that the solutions based on DtS are limited and may not be suitable for your architectural design, also it could be expensive to construct.

 This option is recommended for small buildings with low glazing ratios.
-On the negative side, this method doesn’t allow a trade-off between different building fabric.
+Also, this method doesn’t allow trade-off between insulation and glazing.

 This is the ultimate energy compliance pathway.
 It involves modelling your building and also, modelling a similar house having the minimum energy efficiency requirements.
 Generally, It eliminates all the cons of NatHERS star rating method and allows for an accurate energy modelling of your house.
 The main advantage of this approach compared to the NatHERS rating approach is that this option allows you to save on construction costs.